 Some families worry that contributing to a 529 plan or other savings plans may hurt their chances of receiving financial aid.
 In reality, up to 5.64% of parent-owned assets – excluding qualified retirement assets, your primary residence and insurance policies – are considered in financial aid calculation, according to the U.S. Department of Education.

-Your financial advisor can show you different ways to save for education and will explain how different ways of saving may impact your overall financial plan.
+Your financial advisor can show you different ways to save for education and will explain how different ways of saving may impact your overall financial strategy.

 Federal financial aid is need-based and determined by one equation: